mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

   * 172.160.100.3.  - Reserved
   * 172.160.100.255 - Broadcast
 * Subnets in a single VPC cannot overlap
-* Commonly the subnet's prefix length will be larger than the VPC CIDR to allow for IP addresses in other Availability Zones.
+* Commonly, the subnet's prefix length will be larger than the VPC CIDR to allow for IP addresses in other Availability Zones.

 **AWS specific rules:** The CIDR block prefix length must be at least `/16` and AWS will reserve 5 IP addresses out of each network for special use and they will not be usable to your application.

 ## Availability Zones

-* Subnets can only exist in one Availibility Zone.
+* Subnets can only exist in one Availability Zone.
-* Resiliency can be achieved by deploying services in multiple availibility zones
+* Resiliency can be achieved by deploying services in multiple availability zones

 ## Elastic Network Interface